tinnvec/stonebot/readme.md

 In addition to printing the default output, if you are in a voice channel, stonebot will join your voice channel and play the requested sound of the card.

-There are 3 variations to the sound addon:
+There are 3 variations to the sound add-on:

 * `?sound` or `?sound-play`: The play sound
 * `?sound-attack`: The attack sound
 * `?sound-trigger`: The trigger sound
 * `?sound-death`: The death sound

-# [](#make-stonebot-your-friend)Make Stonebot Your Friend
+# Make Stonebot Your Friend

 [![Add Stonebot to your Server][discord-add-badge]][discord-oauth-link]